Any key

-Computer programmers historically used "Press any key to continue" (or a similar text) as a prompt to the user when it was necessary to pause processing.
+In computing, "Press any key to continue" (or a similar text) was a historically used prompt to the user when it was necessary to pause processing.
 The system would resume after the user pressed any keyboard button.

 History

 Early computers were typically operated using mechanical teleprinters, which provided a continuous printed record of their output.
 However, during the 1970s, these became obsolete and were replaced with visual display units, and text was lost once it scrolled off the top of the screen.
 To compensate, programs typically paused operation after displaying one screen of data, so that the user could observe the results and then press a key to move to the next screen.

 A similar pause was also required when some physical action was required from the user, such as inserting a floppy disk or loading a printer with paper.

 These prompts were commonplace on text-based operating systems prior to the development of graphical user interfaces, which typically included scrollbars to enable the user to view more than one screen/window of data.
 They are therefore no longer required as a means of paginating output, but the graphical equivalent (such as a modal dialog box containing the text "Click OK to continue") is still used for hardware interactions.

 The prompt ("any key") is not strictly accurate, in that one is required to press a key which generates some sort of character.
 For the vast majority of computer systems, pressing modifier keys or lock keys would not cause processing to resume, as they do not produce an actual character that the program could detect.

 Some Samsung remote controls for DVD players, as is the case of DVD-R130, have included an "anykey" to their interface.
 It is used to view the status of the DVD being watched.